elasticpath/elasticpath-dev/guides/How-To/Authentication/get-single-sign-on-account-management-token.md

 ```

-Make note of the `authorization-endpoint` link.
+Make a note of the `authorization-endpoint` link.

 If this returns zero OIDC profiles, you will need to [create a OIDC Profile](https://elasticpath.dev/docs/authentication/single-sign-on/openid-connect-profiles-api/create-an-oidc-profile), as part of the pre-requisites.